Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 This highlights the importance of seeking help as soon as the individual believes that they may have an addiction.
 This can be done through local councils, or through referral programmes such as Rehab Recovery.

-If you have an addiction, you might reach the admissions stage of rehab and be given a dual diagnosis.
+If you have an addiction, you might reach the admissions stage of drug and alcohol rehab in Cambridge and be given a dual diagnosis.

 What this means is that along with the addiction you also have a mental health problem.